-Father Punches Shark In The Face To Free His Teenage Daughter From Its Jaws
+Teenager Paige Winter’s Father Punched A Shark In The Face To Free Her From Its Jaws

 “Paige is out of surgery and awake, she’s still pretty groggy but cracking jokes.
 She wants everyone to know that sharks are still good people.”

-Family and friends set up a GoFundMe page titled, “Prayers for Paige,” to help manage medical expenses and time off of work.
+Family and friends set up a GoFundMe page titled “Prayers for Paige” to help manage medical expenses and time off of work.
 Winter’s grandmother, Janet Winter, shared a link to the page on Facebook.

 The site asks for donations as a way to help a family in need.